Liverpool John Moores University: Present day

 LJMU now has more than 27,000 students from over 100 countries world-wide, 2,400 staff and 250 degree courses.
 LJMU was awarded the Queen's Anniversary Prize in 2005.

 Currently, Liverpool John Moores University is receiving more applications than previously seen; according to data in 2009, the total number of applications submitted to LJMU was 27,784.

-On 28 March 2022, former student and founder of Mowgli, Nisha Katona was installed as Chancellor of the university.
+On 28 March 2022, former student and founder of Mowgli Street Food, Nisha Katona was installed as chancellor of the university.
 Previously, in 2008, astrophysicist and Queen lead guitarist Brian May was appointed the fourth Chancellor of Liverpool John Moores University.
 He replaced outgoing Chancellor Cherie Blair, wife of former Prime Minister Tony Blair.
-Honourary fellows in attendance at the ceremony included astronomer Sir Patrick Moore and actor Pete Postlethwaite.
+Honorary fellows in attendance at the ceremony included astronomer Sir Patrick Moore and actor Pete Postlethwaite.
 May was succeeded as Chancellor by judge Sir Brian Leveson in 2013.

 LJMU is a founding member of the Northern Consortium, an educational charity owned by 11 universities in northern England.